Dumitrescu-Alexandru/TSignal/README.md

 ## 2 Data

-We use data from [3].
-In order to train the model, download from [SignalP 6.0](https://services.healthtech.dtu.dk/service.php?SignalP-6.0) the fasta file the training set "SignalP 6.0 Training set" and add it to sp_data/ folder.
-The benchmark data on which we report the results is found in "SignalP 5.0 Benchmark set".
-Note that the latter is not used during training, but in the functions of misc/visualization.py, it will be used to report performance on this data if specified so.
+**Necessary for reproducing the main results:** We use data from [3].
+Add the necessary training binaries directly from [Link to CV files](https://www.dropbox.com/scl/fo/h3dyfr358optb7to5n9ma/h?dl=0&rlkey=iwvnr6bcklhtogiz9t3pterir) or download from [SignalP 6.0](https://services.healthtech.dtu.dk/service.php?SignalP-6.0) the train_set.fasta file "SignalP 6.0 Training set" and add it to sp_data/ folder (in the latter case, the cross-validation binaries should automatically be created).
+In either case, please properly cite the authors of the homology-split data.
+The benchmark data on which we report the results is found in "SignalP 5.0 Benchmark set", which can be found in the data section at the same link [SignalP 6.0](https://services.healthtech.dtu.dk/service.php?SignalP-6.0) (also add it to sp_data/).
+Note that results will be predicted for the whole homology-partitioned data, and the benchmark SignalP 5.0 data will just specify which of those sequences to be accounted for in the final resultsbut in the functions of misc/visualization.py, it will be used to report performance on this data if specified so (to compare against SignalP 6.0 results reported in their manuscript for instance, do set benchmark=True).

 The model should automatically set up binaries "sp6_partitioned_data_<test/train>_<fold_no>.bin" in sp_data folder based on the downloaded fasta file (which should also be in sp_data folder) the first time a model is trained.